Deci-AI/super-gradients/documentation/source/DetectionPredictionCustom.md

     ...
 ]
 ```
-Make sure to keep the same class order as during training.
+Ensure that the class order remains the same as during training.

 ### Processing

-Processing steps are required when running predictions.
+Processing steps are necessary for making predictions.
-- **Image preprocessing** is required to prepare the input data for the model by applying various transformations,
-such as resizing, normalization, data augmentation, and channel reordering.
-These transformations ensure that the input data is in a format compatible with the model.
+- **Image preprocessing** prepares the input data for the model by applying various transformations, such as resizing, normalization, and channel reordering.
+These transformations ensure the input data is compatible with the model.
-- **Image postprocessing** is required to process the model's output and convert it into a human-readable and interpretable format.
-This step may involve tasks such as converting class probabilities into class labels, in case of Object Detection,
-applying non-maximum suppression to remove duplicate detections, and rescaling the results to the original image size.
+- **Image postprocessing** processes the model's output and converts it into a human-readable and interpretable format.
+This step may include tasks like converting class probabilities into class labels, applying non-maximum suppression to eliminate duplicate detections, and rescaling results to the original image size.

-The module `super_gradients.training.processing` includes a wide range of `Processing` transformations,
-which are responsible to both pre-processing the image and post-processing the predictions.
+The `super_gradients.training.processing` module contains a wide range of `Processing` transformations responsible for both image preprocessing and postprocessing.

-For instance:`DetectionCenterPadding` will apply center padding to the image,
-but will also handle the reverse transformation on the image to remove the padding from the prediction.
+For example, `DetectionCenterPadding` applies center padding to the image while also handling the reverse transformation to remove padding from the prediction.

-You can combine multiple processing transformations using `ComposeProcessing`:
+Multiple processing transformations can be combined using `ComposeProcessing`:
 ```python
 from super_gradients.training.processing import DetectionCenterPadding, StandardizeImage, NormalizeImage, ImagePermute, ComposeProcessing, DetectionLongestMaxSizeRescale